 Bring the caramel to the boil and then simmer on a lower heat for around 15-20 minutes.
 Stir the caramel occasionally in this time, it should start to thicken.

 After 15-20 minutes remove from the heat and allow to cool for about 10 minutes before pouring it into the jar you wish to keep it in.
 Put the lid on, even though it's still quite warm.

 Place in the fridge to cool completely and thicken up - about 90 minutes.
 It will really thicken up in the fridge!

 You can store the caramel in the fridge for a long time.
 It will solidify but is very easy to soften by taking a bit of it and heating it in the microwave.
 It's a very versatile and delicious jar of awesome!

-Serve with ice cream, drizzle over brownies or use in baking!
-(Millionaires Shortbread comes to mind!)
-Enjoy!
+Serve with ice cream, drizzle over brownies or whatever else you fancy!

 Thanks so much for checking out my 3 ingredient vegan salted caramel recipe!

 Looking for more Veganuary recipes that are gluten free, dairy free and low FODMAP too?
 Check out my buckwheat pancakes recipe or my chewy chocolate chip cookies recipe, you can’t go wrong!

 Oh and don’t forget to pin this for later!